w3c/miniapp-manifest/docs/explainer.md

 ## References & acknowledgements

-In the process of writing the MiniApp Manifest specification, many people have given valuable comments, thank you all.
+In the process of writing the MiniApp Manifest specification, many people have given valuable comments.
+Thank you all.

-The following name list will be continuously updated, in the order of alphabetical.
+The following name list will be continuously updated in the alphabetical order.

 * Chun Wang
 * Changjun Yang